lakejs/lake-docs/examples/index.md

 title: Feature-rich editor
 ---

 This example shows most of the available features.
-For more information on configuring and customizing Lake, refer to the [Editor config](/reference/) page.
-If you don't know how to install Lake, refer to the [Getting started](/guide/getting-started.md) page.
+If you want to learn how to install Lake, see the [Getting started](/guide/getting-started.md) page.

 <script setup>
 import { data } from '../assets/values/default-value.data.js';